 Allergy ShotsAllergy shots are given to increase your tolerance to allergens that cause allergy symptoms.
 At the beginning, allergy shots will be administered once or twice a week for several months.
 The dose is increased each time until a maintenance dose is reached.
 Side effects of allergy shots include itchy eyes, shortness of breath, runny nose, tight throat, redness, swelling, and irritation.

 Allergy Treatment Begins at HomeAvoiding allergy triggers at home is one of the best ways to prevent allergy symptoms.
 Controlling temperature, humidity, and ventilation are a few ways to allergy-proof the home.
 Cleaning, vacuuming, and using HEPA air filters also helps control allergies.

-AnaphylaxisAnaphylaxis is a serious allergic reaction that affects a number of different areas of the body at one time, and can be fatal.
-Causes of anaphylaxis can be food allergy, latex allergy, allergy to insect or but stings/bites, asthma, or other materials or conditions.
-Symptoms include flushing, itching, hives, anxiety, rapid or irregular pulse.
+AnaphylaxisAnaphylaxis is a serious allergic reaction that affects a number of different areas of the body at one time and can be fatal.
+Causes of anaphylaxis can be a food allergy, latex allergy, allergy to insect stings/bites, asthma, or other materials or conditions.
+Symptoms include flushing, itching, hives, anxiety, and rapid or irregular pulse.
 Severe symptoms may be throat and tongue swelling, swallowing, and difficulty breathing.
 Some disorders appear similar to anaphylaxis such as fainting, panic attacks, blood clots in the lungs, heart attacks, and septic shock.
 If you think that you may be having an anaphylactic reaction, seek emergency care or call 911 immediately.

 Celiac Disease SlideshowDo you suffer from celiac disease?
 Learn about diet, symptoms, diagnosis, and treatments for this digestive disorder that occurs in reaction to gluten and damages the intestines.